kubapeter/portfolio/Coursera Courses/Standalone Courses/The Structured Query Language (SQL)/README.md

 ## Remarks
 - The course teaches PostgreSQL.
-- The lecturer was really carefully to make the course as user friendly as possible.
+- The lecturer was really careful to make the course as user friendly as possible.
   - video lectures are easy to follow
   - slides are shared
   - there are plenty of practice exercises called labs, that are easy to complete on the grounds of the lectures